kaarthis/Projects/prd/upgrades/0005-health-aware-upgrades.md

 1. **Setup**: Administrator enables health monitoring via ARM API
 2. **Configuration**: Deploy ClusterHealthSource CRs to define monitoring sources (optional - systems can write ClusterHealth directly)
 3. **Evaluation**: Controllers, operators, or external systems evaluate health from their respective sources
-4. **Reporting**: ClusterHealth CRs capture the health verdict, agnostic to the evaluation source
+4. **Reporting**: ClusterHealth CRs capture the health status, agnostic to the evaluation source
 5. **Decision**: Upgrade engine consumes ClusterHealth CRs to make abort/rollback decisions based solely on health status
 6. **Audit**: All health assessments and decisions are stored as CRs for post-mortem analysis